News JVTech Meta is designing an AI that can read your mind: a historic breakthrough?

 First, King and his team trained the “machine” to detect and understand words and phrases across 56,000 hours of recordings in 53 languages.
 This tool has become the basis for a study conducted on 169 participants to analyze their brain activity.
 During the experiments, the volunteers simply listened to different stories, and their brains were scanned in order to determine the magnetic and electrical reactions linked to such and such a syllable, or such and such a word.

 With this data collected, it was now time to put the AI to the test.
 After taking into account the physical differences between each brain, the goal was to guess what the participants were hearing, simply by picking up brain activity.
 Thereby, among 1000 possibilities, the correct answer was present in the top 10 of the machine 73% of the time.
 A result that surprised the scientific community, including Giovanni Di Liberto, computer engineer at Trinity College Dublin:

 The performance of artificial intelligence has exceeded what many thought possible at that time.

 Even without taking anything away from the research team (this is a big step towards an upcoming revolution), everything is not yet ready to really read people’s minds in a simple and practical way.

 For now, the AI is able to decode words and letters from a predefined list.
 Gold, human language has an infinity of words, of different ways of saying it and of changing expressions.
 For this to become practical on a daily basis, it will still take a lot of work.

 Finally, in addition to making the machine lighter and cheaper to manufacture, the end goal to help people who are unable to communicate is to decipher the intention, whether it is to say yes or no, to express a desire, a request… One day, perhaps.

-We wish to give thanks to the writer of this post for this incredible content
+We would like to say thanks to the writer of this article for this incredible web content

 Meta is designing an AI that can read your mind: a historic breakthrough?

-You can find our social media profiles here and other pages related to them here.https://www.ai-magazine.com/related-pages/
+Check out our social media profiles and other pages related to it.https://www.ai-magazine.com/related-pages/